What Nursing School Questions Should You Ask Admissions Advisors?

 5. What Student Support Resources Are Available?

 The support doesn’t stop there.
-Once admitted, our expert nursing faculty and clinical instructors make themselves available online, over the phone and in person if you’re ever struggling with a course concept or specific nursing situation.
+Once admitted, our expert nursing faculty and clinical instructors make themselves available online, over the phone, and in person if you’re ever struggling with a course concept or a specific nursing situation.
 Our Academic Success Coaches can also point you in the right direction for additional study resources or offer strategies for finding a healthy school-life balance.

 UST goes the extra mile to facilitate our students’ accomplishments.
 Learn more about seven nursing student resources available at UST.